Skip to main content

 Almost half of PR professionals and 60 percent of marketing directors believe that PR and marketing will become closely assigned within the next five years, according to a USC Annenberg School for Communication and Journalism report cited in the Forbes article.

 Whether seeking a career in facilities management, sports media or any sports leadership position, a deep understanding of the role that PR plays in professional sports is key to a successful career in sports administration.
-St. Thomas University’s online Master of Business Administration with a concentration in Sports Administration teaches a course on sports media and public relations.
+St. Thomas University’s online Master of Business Administration with a specialization in Sports Administration teaches a course on sports media and public relations.
 The seven-week class is taught by STU faculty and covers the history of public relations, current trends within media relations and the duties of the sports information director, among other PR-related topics.

 Sports-related news and statistics are reaching fans faster than ever.
 The online MBA in sports administration from STU is designed to prepare the next generation of PR professionals to help sports teams maintain a positive public reputation, both in and out of the stadium.